crhomere/NodeChat-Application/README.md

 # Chat

-This is a chat application built with React that uses the socket.io-client library to connect to a server and enable real-time communication between multiple users.
+This is a chat application built with React that uses the socket.io-client library to connect to the server and enable real-time communication between multiple users.
 It has two main components: ChannelList and MessagesPanel.

 The ChannelList component displays a list of available chat channels, and the MessagesPanel component displays the messages for the selected channel.
 The app also has a Chat component, which is the top-level component that manages the state of the app and communicates with the server.

-The Chat component also has a componentDidMount lifecycle method that is called after the component has been mounted to the DOM.
-It calls the loadChannels and configureSocket methods to load the channels from the server and set up the socket connection.

-The server URL is defined as http://127.0.0.1:8080, and the app makes a GET request to http://localhost:8080/getChannels to retrieve the list of available channels.
-When a user selects a channel, the app sends a channel-join event to the server with the channel ID.
-When a user sends a message, the app sends a send-message event to the server with the message and the channel ID.
-The server broadcasts the message to all connected sockets, and the app updates the state of the MessagesPanel component to display the new message.

 The Chat component has the following state properties: